Overview of tools for digital teaching

 The teaching methods outlined below can be applied using the following tools:

-- ADAM: Asynchronous learning phase/independent study; individual ADAM modules for the synchronous learning phase (see Chapter 6.3 and Kapitel 7.3)
+- ADAM: Central teaching and learning platform to design and support the asynchronous learning phase/independent study; individual ADAM modules can also be used for the synchronous learning phase (see Chapter 6.3 and Chapter 7.3)

-- Zoom: Seminars/classes with a high level of interaction and student group work (NEW: campus license now also includes students; see Chapter 7.3)
+- Zoom: Video conferencing system for seminars/classes with a high level of interaction and student group work (campus license also includes students; see Chapter 7.3)

 - Panopto: Recording or webcasting of lectures/classes with minimal interactivity; asynchronous or synchronous (see Chapter 6.2 and 7.2)

 - SWITCHdrive: Uploading large files (see Tales guide on publishing online classes/media)